gorati/COS/README.md

   See `cos_cns/README.md` for exact run commands, run IDs, and the mapping from scripts to paper figures.

+- `cos_crossprobe/` – falsification-oriented Pantheon+--CMB cross-probe
+  pipeline for testing possible COS time-arrow signatures across independent observational probes.
+The workflow performs a Pantheon+ axis scan, split-sample validation, recurrence-map construction, and fixed-axis CMB mutual-information follow-up.
+The current reproduced run is compatible with the null hypothesis and should **not** be interpreted as a detection claim.
+  Its main role is to provide an empirical stress test / audit supplement for COS-EXP and COS-NUM.
+See `cos_crossprobe/README.md` for exact data requirements, run commands, and result interpretation.

 - `cos_planck_v4_4_0.py` – COS-Planck analysis pipeline.
 Handles Planck 2018
   CMB maps and masks, Monte Carlo ensembles, HEALPix backends (`healpy`, `ducc0`), and COS-specific statistics.